-individual.
+This vision applies to the company as a whole and each individual.
 It's not just about supporting the company's growth, but growing ourselves: learning and trying new things, and becoming better in everything we do.
-And it is drives our business every day.
-A mindset that compels us to run an efficient and agile company that invests in its community.
-We want a better future for everyone, and we take concrete steps to make that happen.
+And it is not something that we simply aspire to, it is a mindset that drives our business every day.
+A mindset that compels us to run an efficient and agile company that invests in its people and focuses on sustainability to deliver success.